-As a global organization, our growth and development depends on hiring and retaining a skilled and diverse workforce in a highly competitive marketplace.
-We continue to invest in our total compensation package, engagement approach, career development, and employee well-being.
-Our goal is to be best in class and we do so by maintaining an effective and equitable attraction and retention strategy and informing practices through collaboration, data analysis, and regular feedback.
+As a global organization, our growth and development depend on hiring, engaging, and retaining a skilled and diverse workforce in a highly competitive marketplace.
+We continue to invest in our total compensation package, engagement and belonging, career development, and employee well-being.
+Our goal is to be best in class and we do so by maintaining an effective and equitable attraction and engagement strategy, and informing practices through collaboration, data analysis, and regular feedback.